Fenoemos/MyArchive/[Project] Coursera/Google Advanced Data Analytics Professional Certificate/[Readme] 4 Waze - Course 4 - Hypothesis test.md

 Hi all,

-<ins>@May<ins>, I agree with you on hypothesis testing.
+<ins>@May</ins>, I agree with you on hypothesis testing.
 We’ll share a summary of the results before we present to leadership.

 We’ll get started right away.